 How To Integrate Third-Party Merchant Accounts With Quickbooks

 Intuit’s QuickBooks accounting software is by far the most popular do-it-yourself bookkeeping program available for small business owners.
 Launched in 1994, the service has since become a household name with a market share above 80% and an entire suite of specialized business solutions.
 If you use QuickBooks and also accept credit cards through QuickBooks Payments, you might have discovered that your processing fees are very high.
-In fact, QuickBooks seems to believe that the should charge business customers a premium for the ease of use of having accounting and payments under the same roof.
-In fact, the QuickBooks Payments statements we’ve seen through our Merchant Account Cost Optimization Service have some of the highest fees in the industry.
-But it doesn’t have to be this way.
+QuickBooks seems to believe that it should charge businesses a premium for the ease of use of having accounting and payments under the same roof.
+In fact, the QuickBooks Payments statements we have seen contained some of the highest fees in the industry (See: Merchant Account Fee Auditing).

 QuickBooks resisted allowing third-party payment integration for a long time.
 After enough pushback by customers and the threat of more open competing account software providers, QuickBooks finally opened up its platform to outside credit card processing.
 Not all merchant accounts support direct QuickBooks integration, and among those that do, there aren’t many competitively priced options.